MLDERES/ISYS5333/README.md

 **Note:** Instead of using the GitHub project suggested in the tutorial, we will utilize our own project located at: [https://github.com/molin6/restaurantweb-azure-appservice](https://github.com/molin6/restaurantweb-azure-appservice).

 Please begin directly from **Step 1** of the tutorial, applying the following changes and additions as you proceed.
-Also feel free to use your own nameing inst Step 2:
+Also feel free to use your own naming in Step 2:

 ### Changes and Additions